gbmhunter/blog/content/pcb-design/component-packages/to-leadless-component-package/index.md

 ## Comments

 As far as I know, the TO-Leadless package is solely used by Infineon for a range of it's high power MOSFETs.
-In this package, Infineons MOSFETs can achieve on-resistances as low as 0.4mΩ.
+In this package, Infineon's MOSFETs can achieve on-resistances as low as 0.4mΩ.
 It's package size is 60% smaller than the D2PAK 7-pin package.

 ## 3D Render